 I am now a planetary science postdoctoral researcher working at the Southwest Research Institute where I am currently analyzing Cassini occultation data to investigate the structure and composition of Saturn’s rings, led a successful proposal to observe the asteroid Psyche with the upcoming James Webb Space Telescope, and assisted engineering teams with dust mitigation strategies for future lunar lander opportunities.

-In my free time I enjoy cooking/baking, powerlifting, drawing, playing piano and being a parent to my wonderful one year old son.
+In my free time I enjoy cooking/baking, powerlifting, drawing, playing piano and being a parent to my wonderful two year old son.